kasir-barati/graphql-js-ts/docs/data-types.md

 # Mutate data

 - Use a `Mutation` endpoint instead of `Query`.
-- Define the API endpoint as part of the top-level `Mutation` type.
+- Define the API endpoint as part of the top-level `Mutation` operation type.
 - E.g. a profile endpoint where you can change your info or fetch it.

 ## Input Object type